 To make the study of Latin a bit more fun or to add reinforcement, you might use Memoria Press’s books of crossword, word search, and hangman puzzles, Ludere Latine I and II, both written by Paul O’Brien.
 Ludere Latine I correlates with Latina Christiana I, and Ludere Latine II correlates fairly well with First Form Latin.
 The puzzles provide valuable practice on vocabulary, declensions, and conjugations.
 Answer keys for all the puzzles are at the back of each book.

 Lingua Angelica is a supplemental study of Latin hymns.
-It consists of a single CD with 24 hymns, two levels of student workbooks with teacher manuals, and a songbook ($39.95 for first level, CD and song book).
+It consists of a single CD with 24 hymns, two levels of student workbooks with teacher manuals, and a songbook ($39.95 for the first level, CD and songbook).
 The same songbook and CD are used with both levels.
 While you can purchase the CD alone just for the beautiful music by a six-voice Gregorian chant choir, the workbooks do not function as a stand-alone course but must be used alongside a beginning Latin course.

 You might want to check out the ready-made lesson plans from Homeschool Planet that are available for Memoria Press's foreign language courses.